nasa/fmdtools/README.md

 ----
 ## Getting Started

 A version of the fmdtools toolkit can also be installed directly from the [PyPI package repository](https://pypi.org/project/fmdtools/) using `pip install fmdtools`.
-However, because fmdtools is a research tool (and may need modifications to adapt to a given use-case), we recommend downloading the repository.

 ### Prerequisites